harismallick/udemy_dsa_course/08_section/8_notes.md

     // Shifting all bits to the left by 2 positions will make the new byte: 00000100
     // This is 4.
 ```

+#### 141 Notes

+- Dynamic programming solution to permutating through all possible strings from a given set of letters.
+- Breaking the solution down into smaller problems.
+- In this case, using three pointers:
+  - Pointer 1 iterates through the array of available characters.
+  - Pointer 2 to track the last location of the iterating pointers.
+  - Swapping the letters found at pointer-1 and pointer-2 index positions.
+  - Pointer 3 marking the termination case for recursion at the end of the char array.
+  -